ensdomains/ens-app/README.md

 The main difference of the ipfs-build is that it uses HashRouter instead of BrowserRouter and makes sure all links are relative.

-The ENS app can be used with the Gnosis Safe web interface.
+The ANS app can be used with the Gnosis Safe web interface.
 The required steps are outline [here](./docs/gnosis_safe_app_support.md).

 ## Unit Testing